fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * The DataKey is generated from a CMK
     * ChiperText DataKey is stored with the object as metadata.
 When decryption is needed, it's passed to KMS, Decrypted, and used by S3 to Decrypt the Object

+#### KMS Hierarchy

+1. KMS-Managed - Keys on HSAs in a Region
+    * All Haderneded Security appliances (HSA) in a Region self-generate keys in memory when provisioned.
+Private Keys never leave HSA
+2. Customer Managed - Customer Master Key
+    * 254-bit symmetric Customer Master key generated in HSA or imported by customer
+    * Stored in encrypted form in several locations by KMS.
+Plaintext version used only in memory on HSAs on demand
+3. Data Key - Customer-managed or AWS service managed
+    * 235-bit symmetric key returned to client by KMS to use for encrypting bulk data

 #### KMS Cross Account Access